 Recent advancements in soil sensor technologies have revolutionized the way soil parameters are monitored.
-Soil sensors can provide real-time data on various soil properties including moisture content, nutrient levels, pH, temperature, and salinity (Gomez et al., 2024).
+Soil sensors can provide real-time data on various soil properties including moisture content, nutrient levels, pH, temperature, and salinity.
 Advanced sensors utilize techniques such as electromagnetic induction, capacitance, and optical sensors to measure soil parameters accurately and efficiently.
 Some of the advanced techniques used in these sensors are enlisted below: